jorgefranconunes/tea/00README-developers.txt

 3. Perform testing on the release.

-Test the release, by tring out the installation of the archive according to the Tea site's instructions.
+Test the release, by trying out the installation of the archive according to the Tea site's instructions.